 The Homeless and Indigent Population Health Outreach Project was established in 1992 as the community service arm of the American Medical Student Association at Robert Wood Johnson Medical School (RWJMS).
 Jamie Reedy and Jeff Brenner, two medical students in the Class of 1995, initiated the project in response to the pressing health needs of the Greater New Brunswick area and the lack of opportunities for students to engage in community service.
 H.I.P.H.O.P. currently receives financial support from RWJMS Dean’s Office, J. Seward Charitable Trust Fund, fundraising and private donations.
 Recently, HIPHOP has evolved into an umbrella program with to two major initiatives: Community Health Initiative (C.H.I.) and The Promise Clinic.

-For additional information, please contact: Susan Giordano, Program Coordinator (firstname.lastname@example.org) or Jason Feinman, Student Director (email@example.com).
+For additional information, please contact: Susan Giordano, Program Coordinator (email@example.com) or Gloria Chen, 2016-2017 Student Director (firstname.lastname@example.org).